This post may contain affiliate links. Please read our disclosure policy.

 • 2 tablespoons water

-• 2 ounces chocolate -chopped (⅓ cup)
+• 2 ounces chocolate – chopped (⅓ cup)

 Instructions

 • Heat the oven to 325°F (163°C).
-Lightly grease a 5×5-inch baking dish and line it with two overlapping sheets of parchment paper, leaving an overhang on two sides.
+Lightly grease a 5×5-inch baking dish and line it with two overlapping sheets of parchment paper, leaving overhang on two sides.

 • Add the egg, almond butter, brown sugar, maple syrup, cocoa powder, oil or melted butter, vanilla, salt, baking soda, and 2 tablespoons of water to a bowl.
 Stir until smooth and combined.